YuanGao0702/dist-sys-exercises/lec-3/discovery/protocols/report.md

   return ip&port of conversion "$ oz"

-5. input q in the terminal of ConvServer
+5. input "q" in the terminal of ConvServer

   (Server removed from the DiscoveryServer)